Typicality of the 2021 Western North America Summer Heatwave: The Mathematical Background

-where $\asymp$ indicates that the ratio of the logarithms of the two sides tend to 1 as $z\rightarrow\infty$.
-One has that $I(X)=\max_\eta(\langle \eta,X\rangle-S(\eta))$ where $S(\eta)=\log\rho(\exp(\langle \eta,X\rangle))$ is the cumulant generating function of $X$, and $\langle,\rangle$ is the scalar product in $\mathbb{R}^N$.
+where { $A_{F,\tau,z}$ is the set of points of $\Omega$ such that if $y\in A_{F,\tau,z}$, then $F(\tau,y)>z$} and $\asymp$ indicates that the ratio of the logarithms of the two sides tends to 1.
+Finally, $I(X)$ is the so-called rate function.
 As a result, one obtains that where This implies that the most likely way the event $\mathcal{P}(F(\tau,X)>z)$ occurs is for $X=X^*(z)$.
-Namely, as we consider large and larger thresholds $z$, the probability measure concentrates more and more around a specific initial condition $X^*(z)$.
-Note that this large deviation formulation is not the usual one because there is no large parameter controlling the size of the argument of the exponent in Eq. \ref{LDL}.
-Instead, the asymptotic equivalence is obtained because one considers larger and larger values of $z$.
+Namely, as we consider larger and larger thresholds $z$, the probability measure concentrates more and more around a specific initial condition $X^*(z)$.

 Let's provide an interpretation of this result following \cite{Touchette2015}.
-The initial conditions $X=X^*(z)$ around which the measure concentrates define the forward orbit $x(t,X^*(z))=S^tX^*(z)$.
-It is clear that such initial condition and all the ensuing orbits are extremely atypical exactly because there is an association with the desired rare event defined in the limit of large $z$.
-Conversely, if one studies the statistics of the system conditional on the occurrence of the rare event, the orbit departing from $X^*(z)$ becomes typical.
-Indeed, large deviation theory captures here the least unlikely of all the unlikely ways the rare event of interest can occur \cite{Hollander2000}.
+The initial conditions $X=X^*(z)$ around which the measure concentrates define the forward {trajectory} $x(t,X^*(z))=S^tX^*(z)$.
+It is clear that such initial condition and {the ensuing forward trajectory are} extremely atypical exactly because there is an association with the desired rare event defined in the limit of large $z$.
+Conversely, if one studies the statistics of the system conditional on the occurrence of the rare event {(i.e. restricted to the set $A_{F,\tau,z}$)}, the {trajectory} departing from $X^*(z)$ becomes typical.
+Indeed, {LDT} captures here the least unlikely of all the unlikely ways the rare event of interest can occur \cite{Hollander2000}.

-In our previous investigations on the 2010 Russian Heatwave, 2010 Mongolian Dzud (an extreme cold spell), and 2019 North American cold spell \cite{Galfi2021,Galfi2021PRL} we noted that, in each case, the model-simulated events selected according to this procedure \begin{enumerate} \item resembled each other: the large scale spatial patterns of TAS and Z500, while being abnormal as compared to the usual climatology, were highly correlated with the mean field computed by averaging over the various events; \item resembled the actual historical event: the observed TAS and Z500 fields could be interpreted as being drawn from the same distribution including the various model-generated surrogate events. \end{enumerate}
+In {the} previous {studies of} the 2010 Russian Heatwave, 2010 Mongolian Dzud (an extreme cold spell), and 2019 North American cold spell \cite{Galfi2021,Galfi2021PRL} the model-simulated events selected according to the procedure { above, where $z$ was a measure of the observed extreme event at a given location in its core region} \begin{enumerate} \item resembled each other: the large scale spatial patterns of {T2M} and Z500, while being abnormal {in reference to} the climatology, were highly correlated with the mean field computed by averaging over the various events; \item resembled the actual historical event: the observed {T2M} and Z500 fields could be interpreted as being drawn from the same distribution including the various model-generated surrogate events. \end{enumerate}